At Dakota pipeline protest, activists celebrate, mindful fight isn't over

-CANNON BALL, N.D.
-(Reuters) - Thousands of protesters in North Dakota celebrated after the federal government ruled against a controversial pipeline project but were mindful the fight is not over, as the company building the line said it had no plans for re-routing the pipe.
+CANNON BALL, N.D., Dec 5 (Reuters) - Thousands of protesters in North Dakota celebrated after the federal government ruled against a controversial pipeline project on Sunday, even though many recognized that the fight is likely to continue into next year.

-The U.S. Army Corps of Engineers said on Sunday it rejected an application to allow the Dakota Access Pipeline to tunnel under Lake Oahe, a reservoir formed by a dam on the Missouri River.

-The decision came after months of protests from Native Americans and activists, who argued that the 1,172-mile (1,885-km) Dakota Access Pipeline would damage sacred lands and could contaminate the tribe's water source.

 "This is a temporary celebration.
 I think this is just a rest," said Charlotte Bad Cob, 30, from the Pine Ridge Reservation in South Dakota.
 "With a new government it could turn and we could be at it again."